maatheusgois-dd/LeakedViewControllerDetector/CI_SETUP.md

 ## 🔄 Maintenance

-- **Xcode Version**: Update in workflow when new versions are released
+- **Xcode Version**: Currently using Xcode 16.2 with Swift 6.0 support
 - **iOS Versions**: Update matrix when supporting new iOS versions
 - **Dependencies**: Keep SwiftFormat and SwiftLint updated
 - **Rules**: Review and update linting/formatting rules as needed